marius-grigaliunas/bloomer/README.md

 ### TODO

 - [x] In the calendar, when selecting another day, the needs to be colored a different color on the calendar.
+- [x] preload the calendar with the watering days so the ui loading would be instantaneous
 - [ ] Show how many days overdue in the plant details tab
 - [ ] Check and fix every instance of the loading screen
 - [x] Forms in the settings screen need form validation